xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/NamingConventions/AttributeNames.md

   backticks when used in an AQL query to tell them apart from bind variables.
   Therefore we do not encourage the use of attributes starting with at-marks, though they will work when used properly.
-* ArangoDB does not enforce a length limit for attribute names.
+* AvocadoDB does not enforce a length limit for attribute names.
 However, long attribute names may use more memory in result sets etc. Therefore the use of long attribute names is discouraged.
 * Attribute names are case-sensitive.